jmbsecurity/HTTP-Honeypot-Python/README.md

 # HTTP-Honeypot-Python
 Basic HTTP Honeypot written in Python.

-# Simple HTTP Honeypot

-A lightweight Python honeypot that logs all incoming HTTP requests to a JSONL file for threat intelligence and monitoring.

 ## Features

 - Captures all HTTP methods (GET, POST, PUT, DELETE, HEAD, OPTIONS)